robertocapuano/Doomfire10L/readme.md

 # Doomfire10L
-Doomfire10L is an implementation in MSX2 BASIC of the Doom Fire on PS1
+Doomfire10L is an implementation in MSX2 BASIC of Doom fire for PS1

 Original source:
 https://fabiensanglard.net/doom_fire_psx/